Step-By-Step Core Data Migration

 }

-We got there 🏁
+We Made It! 🏁

-And remember if that's how someone on the bus reacts to having to move their bag, we should try and spare this person the trauma that losing their unlocked thingamabobs would surely cause 😉.
+And remember, if that's how someone on the bus reacts to having to move their bag, we should try and spare this person the trauma that losing their unlocked thingamabobs would surely cause 😉.